Disconnecting to Reconnect

 Aren’t we all a little obsessed with technology?
 We all feel a little lost without our phones.
 Staying away from the laptop might even make us feel like we’ve lost a limb.
 It is almost like we have forgotten that we existed and functioned perfectly well without so many apps on our phone.
 The primary reason for the invention of internet and a cell phone is long forgotten.
 Certain things have become essentials and surpassed their true purpose.

 Life just seems a little bit impossible without the internet.
 Don’t believe us?
 Just note how you feel the next time you accidentally forget your phone in the car or at home.
-It will be a mixture of panic, irritation and worry.
-Indicating an obsessive liking or a mild addiction.
-Yup, not very different from your first love.
+It will be a mixture of panic, irritation, and worry.
+Indicating an obsessive liking or a mild technology addiction.
 That breakup might have been difficult and this one won’t be easy either.

 Regaining Energy, Increasing Productivity

 We find ourselves shuffling between tabs and screens all the time.
 Whether it is the laptop or mobile phone, we are always multitasking.
 In an attempt to do everything simultaneously, we spend a lot of energy.
 The possibility of making mistakes and spending time redoing and rechecking things increases when we are trying to do everything together and dividing our attention amongst things.